yunhanwang1105/GazeTech/ETH-XGaze/README.md

 # Evaluation

 ## 1. Predict
 To evaluate a model's performance, first specify the model path at *--pre_trained_model_path*, please make sure the other training and model hyperparameters are consistent with the hyperparameters your model was trained with.
+Especially, the default stride in this repository is set to 2.
+If you use the pre-trained "multi_share_eye_res50_stride1_epoch30" model, you should change the "in_stride" parameter in the "gaze_network" of "multi_region_res50_share_eyenet.py" file to 1.
 Then run `python main.py --is_train False`.

 ## 2. Obtain gaze error
 You are supposed to see a txt file called **within_eva_results.txt** after finish testing.
 Put this file in a folder and zip it, the upload it to the [Codalab page](https://codalab.lisn.upsaclay.fr/competitions/7423) for testing results on ETH-XGaze.